 The typical implementation of the “D5G AP” is one fixed 5GHz radio and one “software-definable radio (SDR)” that can be configured for either band.
 This configuration offers broad design flexibility.
 The SDR could be used for WIPS scanning, mesh backhaul, or client access quite easily.

 In the past, D5G has been implemented many times by companies such as Xirrus, Motorola, Meru, Extricom, and Cisco.
+Those looking for a two-way radio for use in their industry, whatever that may be, can check out this link here to see the available products from manufacturers like Motorola.
 Implementations have included Dual-5GHz capable APs, triple-radio APs with two 5GHz radios, and arrays capable of 4-16 radios.
 The elusive goal, to eliminate ACI, requires ~50dB+ of isolation between any two 5GHz radios.
 ACI causes erratic user experience due to varying volumes of frame errors across adjacent channels.
 Due to the requirement for more 5GHz radios, but the constraint of keeping cost in check, D5G APs are now resurfacing – this time (hopefully) solving the required 50dB (minimum) radio isolation and adding some neat new technology like Broadcom’s Zero-wait DFS feature.
 Zero-wait DFS can add value when RRM wants to move an AP to a DFS channel by pre-scanning that channel for 60+ seconds, but it cannot add value due to radar events because most regulatory domains require APs and clients to move away from a channel where radar has been detected within 10 seconds.
+The exception is if the AP manufacturer is using the 3×3:3 radio’s third radio chain for statistical pre-scanning of a DFS fallback channel, using a group of APs as a team.

 Next Generation of APs